chesthurber/cheswebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Dr. Ches Thurber studies global conflict, peacebuilding, protest, and human rights.
+Dr. Ches Thurber studies global conflict, peacebuilding, and human rights policy.
 His book, [*Between Mao and Gandhi: the Social Roots of Civil Resistance*](https://www.cambridge.org/us/academic/subjects/politics-international-relations/comparative-politics/between-mao-and-gandhi-social-roots-civil-resistance?format=HB) (Cambridge University Press, 2021), examines dissident choices between violent and nonviolent strategies of resistance.
 His research has been published or is forthcoming in *International Studies Quarterly*, the *Journal of Peace Research, Conflict Management and Peace Science*, and the *Journal of Global Security Studies*, among others.
-Dr. Thurber is an Associate Professor in the Department of Political Science at Northern Illinois University and a Visiting Scholar at the Sié Chéou-Kang Center for International Security and Diplomacy at the University of Denver's Josef Korbel School of International Studies.
-He previously held research appointments at the Chicago Project on Security and Terrorism at the University of Chicago and at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
+Dr. Thurber is an Associate Professor in the School of Public and Global Affairs at Northern Illinois University and a Visiting Scholar at the University of Denver's Josef Korbel School of International Studies.
+He previously held research appointments at the University of Chicago and the Harvard Kennedy School.
 He received his Ph.D. from The Fletcher School of Law and Diplomacy at Tufts University and his B.A. from Middlebury College.

 Read more about me [here](bio/)